Topological power pumping in quantum circuits: Details on the derivation of the Hamiltonian

 \section{Details on the derivation of the Hamiltonian}

-We detail here the derivation of the Hamiltonian of the qutrit in the rotating frame explained in section~\ref{sec:HamiltonianDerivation}.
-The circuit is driven by three pumps whose amplitudes is modulated in time according to the drive Hamiltonian
+We detail here the derivation of the Hamiltonian of the qutrit in the rotating frame explained in Sec.~\ref{sec:HamiltonianDerivation}.
+The circuit is driven by three drives whose amplitudes are modulated in time according to the drive Hamiltonian